A Universal Genus-Two Curve from Siegel Modular Forms: Preliminaries

-Often the \emph{Clebsch invariants} $(A, B, C, D)$ of a sextic are used as well.
-They are defined in terms of the transvectants of the binary sextics; see \cite{MR0485106} for details.
-Clebsch invariants $(A,B,C,D)$ are related to the Igusa-Clebsch invariants by the equations
+Often the \emph{Clebsch invariants} $(A, B, C, D)$ of a sextic are used instead.
+They are def\/ined in terms of the transvectants of the binary sextics; see~\cite{MR0485106} for details.
+The invariants $(A,B,C,D)$ are polynomial expressions in the Igusa invariants $(J_2, J_4, J_6, J_{10})$ with rational coef\/f\/icients: